openvswitch/ovs/Documentation/topics/integration.rst

 daemon.
 A few of the columns can be set during startup by calling the ovs-ctl tool from inside the startup scripts.
 The ``xenserver/etc_init.d_openvswitch`` script provides examples of its use, and the ovs-ctl(8) manpage contains complete documentation.
-At runtime, ovs-vsctl can be be used to set columns in the database.
+At runtime, ovs-vsctl can be used to set columns in the database.
 The script ``xenserver/etc_xensource_scripts_vif`` contains examples of its use, and ovs-vsctl(8) manpage contains complete documentation.